 Today, when the Steelers and Eagles face off in the regular season, it is a rare but heated matchup.
 Back in the early days of the NFL, they both battled for the NFL East, along with the New York Giants, Boston Redskins, and Brooklyn Dodgers.

 The Steelers-Eagles rivalry continued until realignment in 1967, when the Eagles were assigned to the Capitol Division and the Steelers the Century Division.
 With the NFL/AFL merger of 1970, the two teams found themselves separated by an even greater divide when the Steelers moved over to the American Football Conference.

-In an interesting footnote to football history, the franchises actually joined forces during World War II.
+In an interesting footnote to football Steelers' history, the franchises actually joined forces during World War II.
 With many players away at war, neither organization had the personnel needed to field a full team.
 In 1943, the Phil-Pitt Eagles-Steelers Combine team took the field with the unofficial moniker Steagles.
-The hybrid team went 5-4-1, marking the Eagles' second winning season in franchise history, and the Steelers' first.
+The hybrid team went 5-4-1, marking the Eagles' second winning season, and the Steelers' first in team history.